Android scans sideloaded apps for malware

 To help combat the rise of sideloaded malware, Google Play will run a malware scanner during installation if it decides the app you're trying to load is interesting.

-The Google Play malware system, called “Google Play ”, was always able to check sideloaded apps for malware, but used faster techniques like definition files (for comparison).
+Google Play's malware system, called “Google Play Protect”, has always been able to scan sideloaded apps for malware, but used faster techniques like definition files (for comparison).
 All this was happening quietly in the background.
 Google play protect

-New it will delay the installation of your application since it will show a full “scanning” interface s, while Google will perform a deep scan of the app's code.
+The new technique will delay the installation of your app by displaying a full-screen “scanning” interface while Google performs a deep scan of the app's code.

 The Google blog post he says that it's "real-time code-level scanning to combat new malicious apps" and that Google Play Protect can "suggest a real-time app scan when installing apps that have never been scanned before to help identify pop-ups threats.”